-Channels in SG Network 1 (j201, j202, j204, j233, and j234) show magnitudes of undulation ψ corresponding to 24%, 3%, 27%, $\psi = 3\%$, and $\psi = 0\%$ respectively of the total topographic loss, which is equivalent to 6.6 m, 1.5 m, 6.5 m, 1.6 m, and 0 m respectively for j201, j202, j204, j233, and j234.
-Channels j201 and j204 display the largest undulations that we analysed.
-R Network 1 corresponds to inferred fluvial systems, which we investigated and analysed for comparison.
+Channels in SG 1 (j201, j202, j204, j233, and j234) show magnitudes of undulation ψ corresponding to 24 \%, 3 \%, 27 %, $\psi = 3$ %, and $\psi = 0$ %, respectively, of the total topographic loss, which is equivalent to 6.6, 1.5, 6.5, 1.6, and 0 m, respectively, for j201, j202, j204, j233, and j234.
+Channels j201 and j204 display the largest undulations that we analyzed.
+R 1 corresponds to inferred fluvial systems, which we investigated and analyzed for comparison.
 In this network, no undulations are detected above the GPS confidence level, and in fact the profiles show a steady decrease of elevation with distance that is much more consistent with profiles of fluvial channels in the literature (e.g., Howard, 1994; Sklar and Dietrich, 1998; Whipple and Tucker, 1999; Whipple, 2004).
-R Network 2 shows two profiles corresponding to active rivers (j231 and j232), which show $\psi = 4\%$ and $\psi = 0\%$ respectively.
-Subglacial channels in SG Networks 2 and 3 were identified on the basis of their similar morphology and orientation to subglacial channels in other networks, but do not present significant undulations.
-Within SG Networks 2 - D and 3 - P, channels j251 and j253 display undulations of $\psi = 7\%$, j252 has $\psi = 1\%$, and j254 displays $\psi = 3\%$.
-Finally, SG Network 4 - CAMF displays 5 channels with different levels of undulation, respectively $\psi = 0\%$, $\psi = 13\%$, $\psi = 4\%$, $\psi = 4\%$ and $\psi = 0\%$.
-Based on similar morphology and proximity to other channels with large ψ within the same network, and recurrent N - NW to S - SE orientation, we conclude that all channels in SG Network 4 to have originated in the subglacial regime.

-Additionally, Fig. 3 provides a comparison of LiDAR (solid orange line) and GPS-acquired (dashed line) longitudinal profiles.
-This was a useful indicator of the reliability of the hand-held GPS profile dataset within the GPS resolution range.
-We discuss the LiDAR results in more detail below.
-We also performed an additional comparison of our data (LiDAR and GPS) with corresponding longitudinal profiles extracted from the Arctic DEM at 5 m/pixel resolution (Fig. 3 green lines).
+R 2 shows two profiles corresponding to active rivers (j231 and j232), which show $\psi = 4\%$ and $\psi = 0\%$, respectively.
+Subglacial channels in SG 2 and 3 were identified on the basis of their similar morphology and orientation to subglacial channels in other networks, but do not present significant undulations.
+Within SG 2 - D and 3 -P, channels j251 and j253 display undulations of $\psi = 7 \%$, j252 has $\psi = 1 \%$, and j254 displays $\psi = 3 \%$.
+Finally, SG 4 - CAMF displays five channels with different levels of undulation, respectively, $\psi = 0\%$, $\psi = 13\%$, $\psi = 4\%$, $\psi = 4\%$, and $\psi = 0\%$.
+Based on similar morphology and proximity to other channels with large ψ within the same network, and recurrent orientation of N-NW to S-SE, we conclude that all channels in SG 4 to have originated in the subglacial regime.
+Additionally, Fig. 3 provides a comparison of lidar (solid orange line) and GPS-acquired (dashed line) longitudinal profiles.
+This was a useful indicator of the reliability of the handheld GPS profile dataset within the GPS resolution range.
+We discuss the lidar results in more detail below.
+We also performed an additional comparison of our data (lidar and GPS) with corresponding longitudinal profiles extracted from the Arctic DEM at 5 m pixel-1 resolution (Fig. 3 green lines).
 In most of the profiles the agreement is excellent and well within the GPS precision margin.
-However, profiles j201, j211, j213, j214, j263 and j264 show significant deviations.
-Profiles j201, j202, j203, and j253 are also significantly noisier than the rest of Arctic DEM derived data.
+However, profiles j201, j211, j213, j214, j263, and j264 show significant deviations.
+Profiles j201, j202, j203, and j253 are also significantly noisier than the rest of Arctic DEM-derived data.
 We attribute the discrepancy, in particular the difference in concavity in profiles j263 and j264 with our data, to the presence of snow covering the rivers and subglacial channels during the acquisition of the photogrammetry data used to derive the Arctic DEM.
 We did not observe in the field any of the spikes present in the Arctic DEM profiles j201, j202, j253, and j254, and therefore we argue that they are DEM artefacts.
-However, this figure also proves that channel profile analyses based on Arctic DEM are reliable within the DEM limitations, and therefore subglacial channels can be identified and their undulations quantified using remote sensing high resolution topography.
+However, this figure also proves that channel profile analyses based on Arctic DEM are reliable within the DEM limitations, and therefore subglacial channels can be identified and their undulations quantified using remote sensing high-resolution topography.